 - It’s also important to limit the number of people editing because you might lose your personal voice amidst many other opinions.

 There you have it!
-I often find starting an essay to be the most difficult part.
+I often find starting an essay, especially a college essay, to be the most difficult part.
 I hope these tips will ease the process and help you think of the college application process as an opportunity to just learn about yourself.
 If you want more personalized help, check out our services and set up a consultation to get started with Empowerly today.